saintedlama/passport-local-authenticate/README.md

       ));
     });

+**Attention** options.digestAlgorithm is set to 'SHA1' which is not considered too safe but was chosen for backward compatibility.
+Future versions (major) will use some 'SHA-256' digest algorithm!

 ## Options
 *Attention!* Changing any of the hashing options (saltlen, iterations or keylen) in a production environment will prevent that existing users to authenticate!